microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Basic process:

 * Iterate over specific LinAlg DXIL op calls.
-* If operation is outside minimum requirements, gather and merge detailed usage information.
+* If operation is outside minimum requirements, gather detailed usage information.

 Extended usage information is gathered for the following operation groups, where